srjoeraj/scenario-examples/secrets-1/step1/text.md

-Create a namespace called `treauser:`
+Create a namespace called `treaty`